developer-friendly/blog/docs/posts/0007-oidc-authentication.md

   attribute information.

 > The communication with the OpenID Connect Provider (OP) is done using tokens.
-  An ID token is provided to the web application (RP) by the Open ID Connect Provider (OP) once the user has authenticated.
+  An ID token is provided to the web application (RP) by the OpenID Connect Provider (OP) once the user has authenticated.
 It contains a JSON document which informs the web application (RP) about how, when the user has authenticated, various attributes, and for how long the user session can be